 - SDOH Integration: Considering the impact that SDOH have on member health, payers should be able to integrate SDOH contracts with CBOs and providers into their value-based arrangements.

 - Evaluating Value Driver Quarterly: Analyze value drivers on a quarterly basis based on budget and other predetermined benchmarks.

 - Building High-Performance Networks: Work toward creating high-performance networks, including determining a common measure set, quality benchmarks, cost benchmarks, and anchor them to contracts.

 - Execution and Payout Modeling: Reconcile financial payouts against budget and performance against value levers on a quarterly basis to improve performance.

 The objective of value-based contracting is to improve quality and lower costs.
 The ability to knowledgeably and effectively negotiate, implement, and manage value-based contracts in collaboration with your providers is the foundation for successfully meeting that objective.

-This blog post is based on our SpectraMedix eBook titled “Value-Based Contracting: A New Guide for Health Plans”.
-This post covers the later portion of the eBook.
+This blog post is based on our SpectraMedix white paper titled “Value-Based Contracting: A New Guide for Health Plans”.
+This post covers the later portion of the paper.
 You can read the previous post to get the full picture here.